 - WATER 601 or WATER 602 can be counted as 1 of the 5 additional ECON electives required for the PhD degree.

 - Link(s) to courses

 - Link(s) to graduate courses

 - A two week math/stats review class offered the last week of August and the first week of September.

 - Completion of the first seminar milestone requires attendance at a minimum of 50% of the Department's seminars offered during the Fall and Winter terms.

 - Students must complete 2 seminar presentations of their own work, 1 in year three and 1 in year four, which will fulfill the requirements for the second seminar milestone.

-- One re-write per topic, taken in August of the first year, will be allowed.
-No student will be allowed a third attempt.
+- 3 written examinations covering microeconomic theory, macroeconomic theory and econometrics.
+One re-write per topic, to be taken in August of the first year, will be allowed.
+No student will be granted a third attempt.

 - Normally, three Department of Economics members will comprise the Examining Committee.

-- An oral examination covering the student’s thesis proposal.
+- An oral examination covering the candidate's thesis prospectus.

-- Normally, the coursework should be completed by the end of the second year, and the thesis proposal examination should be completed by the end of the winter term of the third year.
+- When the student has passed both the written and oral comprehensive examinations and completes the required elective courses, the Department will admit the candidate to the research portion of the Doctoral program.
+The coursework should be completed by the end of second year, and the oral thesis prospectus examination should be completed by the end of the Winter term of the third year.

 - PhD Research Paper